 6. Tiger Fern

-How to grow: Choose a medium sized hanging basket.
+How to grow: Choose a medium-sized hanging basket.
 Growing Tiger fern is similar to the Boston fern.
 Keep it in the shade where it can receive indirect sunlight.
 A couple of hours of morning sun is good.
-Water regularly to keep the soil moist and occasionally feed with nitrogen rich fertilizer.
+Water regularly to keep the soil moist and occasionally feed with a nitrogen-rich fertilizer.